lfarroco/verbo-lang/README.md

 By default, the cli reads all `.md` files in the `source` directory.
 Having a `main.md` file is required.
 The generated files will be placed in the `dist` directory.
 Use `--target <lang>` to choose the target language.
 The default is `js`, but you can choose from `py`, `go`, `java`, `hs`, and others.

+To choose which AI provider to use, use the `-ai` option.
+The default is `ollama`, but you can also choose from `gemini` and `openai`.

 You can run `verbo --help` to see all the available options.